Introduction & Why use the 7 QC Tools?

 - Follows brainstorming relationship

-To learn in details How to create a cause and effect diagram (Fishbone diagram)?
+To learn in detail How to create a cause and effect diagram (Fishbone diagram)?

 - A Histogram is a bar graph